ndtatbristol/BristolFE-v2/readme.txt

 The core FE code is in various functions in the BristolFE-v2/code/internal folder, which are not expected to be called directly by the user.

+Special wrapper functions for sub-domain modelling are in the BristolFE-v2/subdoms folder.
+See the two example files for examples of how to use.

 Make sure that the code and code/internal folders are on the Matlab path, e.g. by having: addpath(genpath('RELEVANT_PATH/BristolFE-v2/code'));
 at the top of any scripts that use the functions, where RELEVANT_PATH is set according to wherever you put the folder.